-Over the years, I have noted that Miniplane ships out new Top 80 engines with the metering lever (ML) height on the carburetor set to a value of 1.7mm which is different than the value given in their Italian service manual (0.5mm – 0.7mm).
+Over the years, I have noted that Miniplane ships out new Top 80 engines with the metering lever (ML) value on the carburetor set to 1.7mm which is different than the value given in their Italian service manual (0.5mm – 0.7mm).
 Extensive testing here have demonstrated that Miniplane's Italian service manual value is correct rather than the value measured in carburetors on new engines from the factory.
-Why does the carburetor come from Walbro with an incorrect ML height?
+Why does the carburetor come from Walbro with an incorrect ML value?
 Who knows....
 In any case, it must be adjusted to the correct value.

 the two different values?
 Dave Jewell of Blue Sky PPG suggests

 that Miniplane may have failed to update the specifications when they

 changed the type of ML diaphragm used in the carburetors some years ago.
 For a long time, I set ML's to the